Dávid Skokan

 Dávid Skokan (born 6 December 1988) is retired Slovak professional ice hockey centre.

 Playing career

-Skokan returned to Slovan Bratislava in 2015 that was playing in the Kontinental Hockey League.
+Skokan played 172 times for Slovan Bratislava in the Slovak Extraliga between 2009 and 2012.
+In 2015 he returned to the club, which was now playing in the Kontinental Hockey League.
 He also had a brief loan spell at ŠKP Poprad, marking his fourth spell with the club.
 After just one season in the KHL, Skokan returned to the Czech Extraliga and signed for Piráti Chomutov.